delay/docker_vps_starter/README.md

 # Docker VPS Starter
 #### This is a starter project to setup your VPS server to run a Sveltekit app.
 It also contains everything you need to run your server.
-A reverse proxy with ssl creation, a database with an api framework for your sveltekit app, a realtime server monitor and a few analytics packages to choose from.
+A reverse proxy with ssl creation, a database with an api framework for your sveltekit app with daily AWS S3 backups of your database, a realtime server monitor and a few analytics packages to choose from.

 1. Follow the steps for each app below to update the settings so it will work on your VPS.
 2. You can use the shell scripts to start and stop all of the containers. `sh docker-startup.sh` and `sh docker-shutdown.sh`.
 You may need to give execute permissions to yourself. `chmod 0755 docker-startup.sh` and `chmod 0755 docker-shutdown.sh`.
 You can comment out any containers you don't want to use.
 (You probably only want to use one analytics package.)